TRAVEL ADVISORY- Sunday, March 16th HWY 101 closed 9am-2pm

 Cal Trans (DOT) reports that on Sunday, March 16th, 2014 Highway 101 (6 miles south of Crescent City) will be closed from 9 am to 2 pm for slide removal.
 More »

 Newton Drury Parkway will be Closed at Night Due to Increased Wood Poaching

 Effective Saturday, March 1, 2014, the parkway will be closed each day at sunset and re-opened at sunrise.
 More »

-Seeing a park by automobile isn't for everybody.
-For those who crave quiet hours on the trail, a starlit sky at night, and sleeping to the sound of crashing waves, more than 200 miles of trails provide access to Redwood National & State Parks’ extraordinary backcountry.
-Whether on foot, bicycle, or horseback, you’ll traverse a wide variety of natural habitats, including old-growth redwood forests, mixed evergreen forests, coastal scrub, prairies, streams, marshes, and unspoiled beaches.
+For those who like to get away, a trail to themselves, a starlit sky at night, and the lullaby crashing waves–Redwood National and State Parks offers you more than 200 miles (322 km) of extraordinary backcountry trails and eight designated backcountry camps.
+Whether on foot, bicycle, or horseback, you’ll traverse a wide variety of natural habitats, including old-growth redwood forests, oak woodlands, pristine beaches, prairies, streams, and marshes.